 Do I need my parent’s information to fill out the FAFSA?

 Most students are considered dependent when completing the FAFSA, meaning that parental information is required.
-Your dependency status determines whose information you must report when you fill out the FAFSA.
-If you’re considered independent by the FAFSA, you won’t be required to submit parental information.
-For more information about dependency status, look here .
+Your dependency status determines whose information must be included when you fill out the FAFSA.
+If you’re considered independent by the FAFSA, you won’t be required to provide parental or guardian information.

 How do I submit the FAFSA?